ibm-cloud-docs/EventStreams-gen2/data_security.md

 ## Data isolation model
 {: #data_isolation}

-{{site.data.keyword.messagehub}}'s data isolation model varies according to which plan you use.

-### Enterprise plan
+### Enterprise Gen2 plan
 {: #data_isolation_enterprise}

-The Enterprise plan provides a tenant-specific service in the {{site.data.keyword.IBM_notm}} service domain.
-The Enterprise plan creates a single tenant instance on a dedicated Kubernetes cluster on shared hardware (VSI isolation).
-By default, the Enterprise plan provides public endpoints, but it also supports Cloud service endpoints to enable private endpoints for further network isolation on request.
-The Enterprise plan creates single tenant {{site.data.keyword.blockstorageshort}} for each new instance.
+The Enterprise Gen2 plan provides a tenant-specific service in the {{site.data.keyword.IBM_notm}} service domain.
+The Enterprise Gen2 plan creates a single-tenant instance on a shared Kubernetes cluster on shared hardware (VSI isolation).
+The Enterprise Gen2 plan provides private endpoints only for network isolation.
+The Enterprise Gen2 plan creates single-tenant {{site.data.keyword.blockstorageshort}} for each new instance.

-### Standard plan
-{: #data_isolation_standard}

-The Standard plan provides a public service with public endpoints.
-The Standard plan creates a tenant instance on a shared Kubernetes cluster on shared hardware (VSI isolation).
-The Standard plan provides public endpoints only.

-The Standard plan uses shared {{site.data.keyword.blockstorageshort}} and achieves tenant isolation through separation of files and access controls.

-### Lite plan
-{: #data_isolation_lite}

-The Lite plan provides a public service with public endpoints.
-The Lite plan creates a tenant instance on a shared Kubernetes cluster on shared hardware (VSI isolation).
-The Lite plan provides public endpoints only.

-The Lite plan uses shared {{site.data.keyword.blockstorageshort}} and achieves tenant isolation through separation of files and access controls.

 ## Data retention and reclamation
 {: #data_retention_reclamation}